White Horse Bluff: Geology

 About half a million years ago, the Clearwater Valley was filled by a lake backed up by a lava dam near Hemp Creek.
 White Horse Bluff is a complex volcanic formation that erupted underneath this lake.
-The outer lava cooled rapidly as it encountered the lake, then water percolated into the still-molten interior of the lava, initiating violent explosions.
-As the pile of debris grew, dykes fed more lava to the bluff.
+The outer lava cooled rapidly as it encountered the lake initiating violent explosions as water percolated into the still-molten interior of the lava.
+As the debris pile grew, dykes fed more lava to the bluff.
 Subsequent erosion by glaciers and meltwater has exposed these dykes which give the impression that a giant hand has plastered gobs of lava onto the face.

 The Rock Roses are a unique collection of small columns.
-Unlike most formations of columnar basalt which are vertical like organ pipes, these are horizontal and the ends of the columns point out, rather like the tiles on a shower wall.
-About 50 m further west, the columns suddenly change direction and resemble the wall of a log house.
+Unlike most formations of columnar basalt which are vertical, The Rock Roses are horizontal with the ends of the columns pointing out.
+About 50 m further west, the columns change direction making the long horizontal rows of the columns visible rather than the ends.
 The Rock Roses were formed by the molten lava in the dyke contacting the cooler and older adjoining rocks.